hugo53/iLL/README.md

 - [iReddit](https://github.com/reddit/iReddit).
 The iReddit iPhone app for reddit addicts.
 - [News/YC](https://github.com/bennyguitar/News-YC---iPhone).
 The iPhone version of News/YC, a Hacker News reader and interactive iOS application.
 - [Hacker-News-for-iOS](https://github.com/mmackh/Hacker-News-for-iOS).
 Hacker News client for iPad and iPhone.
+- [Mobile-Canberra](https://github.com/actgov/Mobile-Canberra).
+A powerful platform for showing points of interest and services on a map for both Android and iOS.

 <!---
 []()